-Centralized mobility management can become non-optimal with a flat network architecture.
+Mobile networks have generally been evolving towards a flat network.
+Centralized mobility management, which is non-optimal with a flat network architecture, does not support this evolution.

-PS3: Low scalability of centralized tunnel management and mobility context maintenance

-Setting up tunnels through a central anchor and maintaining mobility context for each MN usually requires more concentrated resources in a centralized design, thus reducing scalability.
-Distributing the tunnel maintenance function and the mobility context maintenance function among different network entities with proper signaling protocol design can increase scalability.
+PS3: Scalability of centralized tunnel management and mobility context maintenance mobility context for each MN usually requires more concentrated resources in a centralized design, thus reducing scalability.
+Distributing the tunnel maintenance function and the mobility context maintenance function among different network entities with proper signaling protocol design can avoid increasing the concentrated resources with an increasing number of MNs.